 3. The Coercive Control / Human Rights Model

 This is where a third — and newer — narrative enters: the coercive control model.
+It doesn’t care what people believe; it cares how those beliefs are used.

-Can members question leadership without fear?
+• Can members question leadership without fear?

-Can they leave without being cut off from community, livelihood, or identity?
+• Can they leave without being cut off from community, livelihood, or identity?

-Is information controlled, language weaponised, or guilt used to suppress autonomy?
+• Is information controlled, language weaponised, or guilt used to suppress autonomy?

 It’s a human rights model — not a theological one.

-And it puts survivors at the centre — not as heretics or “disgruntled ex-members,” but as witnesses to patterns of control.
+This model recognises that the same coercive tactics appear everywhere — from domestic violence to religious authoritarianism to extremist politics.
+It puts survivors at the centre — not as heretics or “disgruntled ex-members,” but as witnesses to patterns of control.

-4. Why Narratives About Cults Matters
+4. Why Narratives About Cults Matter

 If you’ve left a high-control group, here’s what I want you to know: you’re not part of a “sect scare” or a “religious freedom” debate — you’re part of a human rights conversation.

 This is the next evolution of understanding.
+We’ve moved from:

-policing belief (the Catholic/European model), to
+• Policing belief (the Catholic/European model),

-protecting belief (the American model), to
+• Protecting belief (the American model),

-protecting people (the coercive control model).
+• Protecting people (the coercive control model).

 That’s progress — but it’s still a work in progress.